celery/celery/docs/contributing.rst

     $ tox

-If you only want to test specific Python versions use the :option:`-e`
+Use the ``tox -e`` option if you only want to test specific Python versions:
-option:

 .. code-block:: console